New World Order (The Falcon and the Winter Soldier): Critical response

-Giving the episode a "B+", Matt Webb Mitovich from TVLine said the episode promised feature film-quality action as well as overdue insight into the characters of Wilson and Barnes.
-He called the opening set piece "a breathless piece of filmmaking" that upgraded Wilson from a sidekick to a lead hero, and also enjoyed the intimacy of Wilson's scenes with his sister.
-Matt Purslow at IGN gave the episode an 8 out of 10, saying it was somber, measured, and possessed "genuine depth".
-Purslow praised the action and felt the episode thoughtfully tackled themes such as trauma, duty, and legacy, especially highlighting the scene where Sam and Sarah attempt to get a loan from the bank which he called "brilliantly multi-faceted".
-Writing for Variety, Daniel D'Addario said the episode's action was "lighter and more fluid than the dirgey relentlessness of Avengers megabattles" but also felt it had a "curiosity about what it is to be a superhero" that D'Addario felt was missing from the MCU films.
-Daniel Fienberg from The Hollywood Reporter felt he needed to review the episode as two shows: Wilson's show features "the boffo action opening, and also a richer exploration of the lives of those left behind in the Snap and of the internal contradictions of being a Black superhero in a country that doesn't fully embrace Blackness", adding there was an overall "freshness" with Wilson's story; Barnes' story, however, "feels basically like the Marvel shows Jeph Loeb produced for Netflix" which was "familiar and glum".
-Fienberg was looking forward to when the two characters would begin to interact.
+Giving the episode a "B+", Matt Webb Mitovich from TVLine said it promised feature film-quality action and overdue insight into Wilson and Barnes.
+He called the opening set piece "a breathless piece of filmmaking" that improved Wilson's status as a lead hero, and enjoyed Wilson's scenes with his sister.
+Matt Purslow at IGN gave the episode an 8 out of 10, praising its serious tone and for having genuine depth.
+He also praised the action and felt it thoughtfully dealt with themes such as trauma, duty, and legacy.
+Writing for Variety, Daniel D'Addario said the episode's action was "lighter and more fluid than the dirgey relentlessness of Avengers" but also felt it had a "curiosity about what it is to be a superhero" that D'Addario felt was missing from the MCU films.
+Daniel Fienberg from The Hollywood Reporter looked at the episode as two series: Wilson's features "the boffo action opening" and an exploration of Blackness and people impacted by the Blip, deeming it to have an overall "freshness"; and Barnes's story which he negatively compared to Marvel's Netflix television series.
+Fienberg looked forward to future interactions between the characters.